-- 77.3% of LGBTQ students reported that their school engaged in LGBT-related discriminatory policies or practices, with some policies specifically targeting transgender students. - 44.5% of transgender students had been prevented from using their preferred name or pronoun (19.9% of LGBTQ students overall). - 58.1% of transgender students had been required to use a bathroom or locker room of their sex assigned at birth (22.6% of students overall). - 43.7% of students overall reported often or frequently hearing negative remarks specifically about transgender students, such as "tranny" or "he/she." - 20.5% of transgender students had been prevented from wearing clothes because they were considered inappropriate based on their sex assigned at birth.
+- 77.3% of LGBTQ students reported that their school engaged in LGBT-related discriminatory policies or practices, with some policies specifically targeting transgender students. - 44.5% of transgender students had been prevented from using their preferred name or pronoun (19.9% of LGBTQ students overall). - 58.1% of transgender students had been required to use a bathroom or locker room of their legal sex (22.6% of students overall). - 43.7% of students overall reported often or frequently hearing negative remarks specifically about transgender students, such as "tranny" or "he/she." - 20.5% of transgender students had been prevented from wearing clothes because they were considered inappropriate based on their legal sex.